mrbonsoir/imagePixelMirror/HowToUseThisCode.md

 ## And after?
 When you press q it should stop.

-When you start again with the same settings it should deleted the previous database if you choose the same name.
+When you start again with the same settings it should delete the previous database if you choose the same name.